Austin Independent School District: Demographics

 In the 1970s white flight to Westlake and other suburbs of Austin that were majority white began.
-In 1970 the student body of AISD was 65% non-Hispanic (Anglo) white.
+In 1970 the student body of Austin ISD was 65% non-Hispanic (Anglo) white.
 In the late 1970s the student body was 57% non-Hispanic white, 26% Hispanic and Latino, and 15% African-American.
-Until 1978 AISD categorized Hispanics and Latinos as "white" so they could integrate them with African-Americans while leaving non-Hispanic whites out of integration.
+Until 1978 Austin ISD categorized Hispanics and Latinos as "white" so they could integrate them with African-Americans while leaving non-Hispanic whites out of integration.
 That year it was forced to integrate Hispanics and non-Hispanic whites.
-In 2000 the student body of AISD was 37% non-Hispanic white.
+In 2000 the student body of Austin ISD was 37% non-Hispanic white.
 The Hispanic student population peaked in 2011, at 52,398 students.
 As of the 2016-17 school year, there are 48,386 Hispanic students, 22,761 non-Hispanic white students, and 6,578 African-American students.

-On November 18, 2019 the AISD board of Trustees voted 6-3 in favor of a plan closing four elementary schools.
-This vote was criticized by many, including AISD Chief Equity Officer, Dr. Hawley who stated that the "map that you have of the closures is a map of what 21st century racism looks like. ...
+On November 18, 2019 the Austin ISD board of Trustees voted 6-3 in favor of a plan closing four elementary schools.
+This vote was criticized by many, including Austin ISD Chief Equity Officer, Dr. Hawley who stated that the "map that you have of the closures is a map of what 21st century racism looks like. ...
 Our process for selecting schools was flawed.
 It was inequitable."
 The six Trustees who voted to close the schools were Cindy Anderson, Amber Elenz, Geronimo Rodriguez, Jayme Mathias, Yasmin Wagner and Kristen Ashy.